juliangut/tify/README.md

 ### Adapter

 Adapters will be given notifications to actually send the messages to associated receivers using the corresponding notification service.
-Receivers will be automatically filtered for the correct service.
+Receivers will be automatically filtered for the correct service by their type.

 For APNS adapter `certificate` parameter is mandatory, denoting the path to the service certificate (.pem file).
 In GCM `api_key` is the mandatory parameter denoting Google API key.